 Here's another reason to keep kids reading: the volume of reading accomplished has a direct and positive impact on reading fluency, vocabulary development and establishing the reading habit.
 As kids' competence and confidence grows, so will their interest in reading for pleasure, including "good books."
-For tons of reading suggestions and motivators, don't miss the Summer Reading BUZZ!
-Program.
+For tons of reading suggestions and motivators, don't miss the Scholastic Summer Reading Challenge.
 Happy reading!

 Recommended Products for Your Child Ages 6-7